millipz/TSH_Website_Rebuild/_projects/abingdon.md

 ---

-Wishing to expand their boarding facilities, Abingdon School invited TSH architects to enter into a closed design competition for proposals to extend provide the school with new boarding accommodation.
+Wishing to expand their boarding facilities, Abingdon School invited TSH architects to enter into a closed design competition for proposals to provide the school with new boarding accommodation.

 TSH offered the School two alternative proposals on two different sites:
 1. An extension to an existing boarding house